abaadm1/personal-chatbot/README.md

 # Personal Profile Chatbot

-A retrieval-augmented assistant that answers questions about your profile using local documents, Google Gemini for generation, and FAISS for search.
+A retrieval-augmented assistant that answers questions about my profile using local documents, Google Gemini for generation, and FAISS for search.
 The system uses a professional tone optimized for recruiter interactions.

 **Live Demo:** https://abaad-chatbot.streamlit.app/